ripple/RLUSD-Implementation/doc/rlusd-ethereum-design.md

 The Ripple USD token provides the following _enhancements_ beyond the standard ERC-20 features:

-- **Individual Freeze**: A mechanism to _pause/unpause_ activity on an individual account.
-A frozen account cannot call the [transfer(to, value)](https://docs.openzeppelin.com/contracts/5.x/api/token/erc20#IERC20-transfer-address-uint256-), [transferFrom(from, to, value)](https://docs.openzeppelin.com/contracts/5.x/api/token/erc20#IERC20-transferFrom-address-address-uint256-), [allowance(owner, spender)](https://docs.openzeppelin.com/contracts/5.x/api/token/erc20#IERC20-allowance-address-address-), and [approve(spender, value)](https://docs.openzeppelin.com/contracts/5.x/api/token/erc20#IERC20-approve-address-uint256-) functions, and is unable to receive Ripple USD stablecoin.
+- **Individual Freeze/Unfreeze**: A mechanism to _pause/unpause_ activity on an individual account.
+A frozen account cannot call the [transfer(to, value)](https://docs.openzeppelin.com/contracts/5.x/api/token/erc20#IERC20-transfer-address-uint256-), [transferFrom(from, to, value)](https://docs.openzeppelin.com/contracts/5.x/api/token/erc20#IERC20-transferFrom-address-address-uint256-), [allowance(owner, spender)](https://docs.openzeppelin.com/contracts/5.x/api/token/erc20#IERC20-allowance-address-address-), and `approve(spender, value)` functions, and is unable to receive Ripple USD stablecoin.

-- **Global Freeze**: A safety measure that enacts a _pause/unpause_ on all accounts.
-When a global freeze is enabled, the `transfer(to, value)`, `transferFrom(from, to, value)`, `increaseAllowance(spender, value)`, `decreaseAllowance(spender, value)` and `approve(spender, value)` functions will fail for all accounts.
+- **Global Freeze/Unfreeze**: A safety measure that enacts a _pause/unpause_ on all accounts.
+When a global freeze is enabled, the [transfer(to, value)](https://docs.openzeppelin.com/contracts/5.x/api/token/erc20#IERC20-transfer-address-uint256-), [transferFrom(from, to, value)](https://docs.openzeppelin.com/contracts/5.x/api/token/erc20#IERC20-transferFrom-address-address-uint256-), [decreaseAllowance(spender, value)](https://docs.openzeppelin.com/contracts/5.x/api/token/erc20#SafeERC20-safeDecreaseAllowance-contract-IERC20-address-uint256-) and `approve(spender, value)` functions will fail for all accounts.

-- **Clawback**: A forced `burn(amount)` function, which does not require a signature from the owner of the account, and is instead signed for by the account with the `Clawbacker` role.
+- **Clawback**: A forced `burn(value)` function, which does not require a signature from the owner of the account, and is instead signed for by the account with the `Clawbacker` role.

 ## On-Chain roles